catchorg/Catch2/docs/tutorial.md

 If you name your test cases and sections appropriately you can achieve a BDD-style specification structure.
 This became such a useful way of working that first class support has been added to Catch.
 Scenarios can be specified using ```SCENARIO```, ```GIVEN```, ```WHEN``` and ```THEN``` macros, which map on to ```TEST_CASE```s and ```SECTION```s, respectively.
 For more details see [Test cases and sections](test-cases-and-sections.md#top).

-The vector example can be adjusted to use these macros like so:
+The vector example can be adjusted to use these macros like so ([example code](../examples/120-Bdd-ScenarioGivenWhenThen.cpp)):

 ```c++
 SCENARIO( "vectors can be sized and resized", "[vector]" ) {